First Time Renting or Buying

 arrangement.

-Visitors are common in the parks and it is easy to tell
+Visitors are common in the parks and it is easy to tell when

-holidays.
-The kids and grandkids come to visit.
-And of course
+kids and grandkids come to visit.
+And of course friends from 'back up

-friends from 'back up north' will visit to experience some winter
+north' will visit to experience some winter getaway.

 The Vegetation

-Most parks have a variety of plants and some lots may have
+Most parks have a variety of plants and some lots may have small

-Palm Trees, and the Cactus.
+and the Cactus.

 Breakfast in the Back Yard?

-The citrus trees are commonplace throughout
+The citrus trees are commonplace throughout the parks.

-special treat for us northerners who can't imagine going out in
+us northerners who can't imagine going out in the morning and picking

-the morning and picking off some grapefruit and oranges
+off some grapefruit and oranges

-breakfast.
-But that is pretty normal for many park
+pretty normal for many park residents.

 Palm Trees - the unofficial